Urinary tract infection

 - Other antibiotics may also be used, including amoxicillin-clavulanate cefdinir, cefaclor, and cefpodoxime-proxetil.
 These drugs may be prescribed when other antibiotics are not appropriate.
 They are usually given in 3- to 7-day regimens.

-After a week of antibiotic treatment, most people are free of infection.
-If the symptoms do not clear up within the first few days of therapy, doctors generally suggest that women discontinue their antibiotic and provide a urine sample for culturing in order to identify the specific organism causing the condition if not done prior to starting antibiotics.
+After an appropriate course of antibiotic treatment, most people are free of infection.
+If the symptoms do not clear up within the first few days of therapy, doctors may suggest an alternate course of antibiotics.
+This may depend on the result of the urine culture.
+A urine culture may be ordered in order to identify the specific organism causing the condition if not done prior to starting antibiotics.

 It should be noted that resistance to many of the commonly used antibiotics is growing and this is why it is now recommended to culture the urine before starting antibiotics.
 This helps reduce the overuse of these medications.